raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 _and_ your shutters besides the other projection types.
 We won't claim them to be "3dvision-ready", but we would mark them as "supports nvidia shutter glasses".
-After you have rechecked those project, you are free to mark them "3DVision ready" or give them another "PR-Name".
+After you have rechecked those projects, you are free to mark them "3DVision ready" or give them another "PR-Name".
 Is there a better way to have a good promotion without any expenses?